Kinematics of Wolf-Rayet Stars in the LMC: Clues to Subtype Origins: WR proper motion velocities

 \section{WR proper motion velocities}

 Table~\ref{tab:Full} presents our measured residual proper motion velocities of our Gaia sample stars relative to their local fields, as described in Section~\ref{sec:meas}.
 Columns 1 and 2 give the target star IDs and spectral type from \citet{Neugent2018}.
 Column 3 is the number of field stars within $3\arcmin$ of the target star.
 Columns 4 and 5 are the target star velocities in the R.A. and decl. directions.
 Columns 6 and 7 are the field velocities in R.A. and decl.
 Column 8 is the residual transverse velocity for each star.
 All errors shown are measurement errors calculated as by \citet{Phillips2024}.
+Column 9 gives the stellar luminosities from the literature.

 \begin{longrotatetable}

 \end{longrotatetable}

 \end{CJK*}